´óÏó´«Ã½

 Producers must begin the albert carbon action plan process in pre-production or they are unlikely to gain certification, resulting in a failure to achieve the ´óÏó´«Ã½s mandatory requirement.

 To begin, the senior team in the production should talk through the list of yes/no starter questions.
 These should be considered and answered based on what the senior team judge to be achievable actions.
 These answers will help identify where environmental actions can be embedded and will form the basis of the production’s carbon action plan.
-Find advice, ideas and tips for reducing carbon emissions and the environmental impact of your production on the Commissioning website.
+Find advice, ideas and tips for reducing carbon emissions of productions.

 Once a title has been commissioned/green lit, but before filming has begun, the completed online carbon action plan is submitted to albert. albert will then respond with a request for evidence of the decarbonisation actions taken, which needs to be gathered during the production process.
 Providing evidence is a key component of the albert carbon action plan process, and not doing so will result in failure to achieve certification.